GalaxyViewer/GalaxyViewer/ReadMe.md

 ## License

-This project is licensed under the MIT License - see the [License](LICENSE.md) file for details.
+This project is licensed under the GNU Lesser General Public License - see the [License](LICENSE.md) file for details.

 ## Disclaimer